Table of contents

 For example, if you’re setting up a fashion eCommerce store, you might:

-If you’re running a SaaS company, you might:
+If you’re running a SaaS company (for example, like Coworkify's coworking space management software), you might:

 With content marketing, there are plenty of different formats that you can experiment with, but we recommend investing your time and money into videos.